 This may also lead to viewing any solutions as being designed with a one-size-fits-all approach.
-Cuervo, Barakat
+Cuervo, Barakat and Turnbull identify many recent examples where the appearance of a one-size-fits-all approach failed.
+Even

-62 J. Hunt, 2013, Closing the Gap: Engaging with Indigenous Australia - exploring the conditions for effective relationships with Aboriginal and Torres Strait Islander communities.
+&lt;sup>62 J. Hunt, 2013, Closing the Gap: Engaging with Indigenous Australia - exploring the conditions for effective relationships with Aboriginal and Torres Strait Islander communities.

-63 Australian Government, 2016, Communicating with Aboriginal and Torres Strait Islander Audiences
+&lt;sup>63 Australian Government, 2016, Communicating with Aboriginal and Torres Strait Islander Audiences

-64 National Health and Medical Research Council, 2018, Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders
+&lt;sup>64 National Health and Medical Research Council, 2018, Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders

-65 Australian Institute of Aboriginal and Torres Strait Islander Studies, 2012, Guidelines for Ethical Research in Australian Indigenous Studies.
+&lt;sup>65 Australian Institute of Aboriginal and Torres Strait Islander Studies, 2012, Guidelines for Ethical Research in Australian Indigenous Studies.

-66 Ninti One, 2010, Aboriginal Knowledge and Intellectual Property Protocol: Community Guide.
+&lt;sup>66 Ninti One, 2010, Aboriginal Knowledge and Intellectual Property Protocol: Community Guide.